ghostboard/turbo-geoip-country/README.md

 - 🔒 Works also with anonymized IP
 - 🔥 Performance focused (see the section below)
 - ✅ Less than 19 MB memory footprint (instead of +110 MB of node-geoip)
-- ⏰ Data updated on 1st April 2024
+- ⏰ Data updated on 1st July 2024
 - 📅 Using [Calendar versioning](https://calver.org/)
 - 🌐 Production-ready, used by [Ghostboard.io](https://ghostboard.io)
-- ⚡️ Updated dependencies and 5 removed
+- ⚡️ Dependencies updated and 5 of them removed
-- 🤓 Code reduced and deprecations updated
+- 🤓 Code reduced

 ## Performance 🔥